General Eligibility Requirements

 - Dismantling Oppression

 Racism, sexism, classism, heterosexism, and ableism are the primary tools capitalism and patriarchy use to perpetuate injustice.
 While MRG recognizes the multidimensionality of oppression, MRG centers race and asks all applicants, regardless of issue area, to name ways in which their organizing work challenges institutional racism.
 MRG funds groups that are proactively confronting privilege and dismantling oppressive structures both within their own organization as well as in the broader community.
-Again, we recognize that the commitment to being anti-racist looks different across different communities and issue areas, but we prioritize funding to groups led by Black, Indigenous and People of Color, especially those who experience compounded injustice because they’re womxn and nonbinary folks, live with low-incomes and/or are houseless, are immigrants and refugees, live with disabilities, are members of the LGBTQIA2S+ community, or are young folks.
+Again, we recognize that the commitment to being anti-racist looks different across different communities and issue areas, but we prioritize funding to groups led by Black, Indigenous and People of Color, especially those who experience compounded injustice because of their gender, gender identity, or sexual orientation; their class or economic situation; their housing situations; their immigration or refugee status; their disabilities or different abilities; or their age.

 In addition, we are looking to fund organizations that:

 - Are strategic and impactful: MRG funds groups that will have a deep impact in their community and that, if funded, will be effective in moving their social change work forward.